Jim Stynes Community Leadership Award

 demonstrate the same values as personified by Jim

-The AFL and Jim Stynes Foundation are pleased to announce the winner of the 2018 Jim Stynes Community Leadership award.
+The AFL, Jim Stynes Foundation and Telstra are pleased to announce the winner of the 2020 Jim Stynes Community Leadership Award.

 The JSCL Award recognises current players who demonstrate the same values as personified by Jim.